Reactive spending is buying things in response to either feelings or your current situation.

 Sometimes emotional spending is okay when we go into it, realizing what we are doing.
 It becomes a problem when we blindfold ourselves in ignoring the bigger picture.

 It comes back to the idea that spending money isn't bad.
-We earn money to spend it eventually — the question becomes how much do we want to spend now or later.
+We earn money to spend it eventually — the question becomes, how much do we want to spend now or later. and how do we pay for it.
+Credit card debt should be avoided if at all possible.
+It's one of the most expensive kinds of debt.

 The Core Issue of Reactive Spending